Over the African pig — Salute-breakinglatest.news-Breaking Latest News

 In recent months, the Region has issued ordinances and set up a crisis unit for emergency management that had affected neighboring territories and the delimitation of risk areas bordering the infected areas present in neighboring Regions.

-The Regional Plan envisaged urgent interventions for the management, control and eradication of African swine fever in farmed pigs and also in the wild boar species (Sus Scrofa) in the Emilia-Romagna area to establish actions and criteria that could prevent the spread .
+The Regional Plan provides for urgent interventions for the management, control and eradication of African swine fever in farmed pigs and also in the wild boar species (Sus Scrofa) in the Emilia-Romagna area to establish actions and criteria that could prevent the spread .

 To prevent the spread of Psa, the Region has long since launched a service telephone to report any dead boars or remains (0516092124).
 The campaign is aimed at citizens, in particular hikers, hunters, mushroom and truffle hunters.